Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Mackay shows 26 active public transport stops operating, all of which are bus services.
-These stops are served by 11 individual routes that together facilitate 1,096 weekly passenger trips.
-Residents enjoy excellent accessibility to these stops, with an average distance of 173 meters to the nearest one.
-In this predominantly residential area, most commuting is outward-bound.
-Cars remain the primary mode of transport for 83% of residents, while walking and cycling account for 9% and 3%, respectively.
+Mackay has 26 active public transport stops serving a mix of bus routes.
+These stops are covered by 11 different routes, offering 1,096 weekly passenger trips in total.
+Residents enjoy excellent transport accessibility, with an average distance of 173 meters to the nearest stop.
+In this predominantly residential area, most commuters travel outward.
+The car is the primary mode of transport at 83%, followed by walking at 9% and cycling at 3%.
 On average, there are 0.8 vehicles per dwelling, lower than the regional average.

-According to the 2021 Census, only 3.3% of Mackay's residents work from home, a figure that may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 156 trips per day, which translates to approximately 42 weekly trips per individual stop.
+According to the 2021 Census, only 3.3% of residents work from home, which may reflect COVID-19 conditions.
+The service frequency averages 156 trips per day across all routes, translating to about 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport